 We Make Custom Jewelry

 Whether you choose diamond or moissanite, it makes no difference to us.
-We create custom rings, pendants, etc from the ground up using whatever stones our customers request.
+We create intriguing rings, custom pendants, etc from the ground up using whatever stones our customers request.
 Many also ask us, which is better, moissanite or diamonds.
 The short answer to this question is neither is better than the other.
 They both serve different needs, wants, and budgets.
 For some, moissanite is the best option.
 For others, it isn’t.
 And this can be for various reasons unique to each person.

 So…I guess the next topic to discuss is lab vs natural diamonds!